DilanGoodwin/LearningCoding/Scala/UniversityWork/week24/src/README.md

 ```

 ## Using Layer Build Image
-Purpose allowing multiple layers that image be constructed from. \one layer placed above another & where layer has empty pixel then layer below can be seen.
+Purpose allowing multiple layers that image be constructed from.
+One layer placed above another & where layer has empty pixel then layer below can be seen.
 Top moat layer considered layer 0.
 Provide an Image class represent collection layers.
 Methods provided manipulating layers.

 ```
 package gfx